-The City's motion for summary judgment must be denied not only because the City fails to make a prima facie case for summary judgment, but also upon undersigned counsel's renewed objections to the impropriety of such dispositive motion practice in the context of the public evidentiary hearing the Legislature intended under § 74-2-7.
+Smith's motion for summary judgment must be denied not only because it fails to make a prima facie case for summary judgment, but also upon undersigned counsel's renewed objections to the impropriety of such dispositive motion practice in the context of the public evidentiary hearing the Legislature intended under § 74-2-7.

-III.
+II.
 The Air Board has authority to hear the Petition and grant Petitioner's requested relief under the AQCA, In re Air Quality Permit No. 2037-M1, and Colonias Dev.
 Council v.
 Rhino Envt'l Services.

 The AQCA provides authority for the Board to deny a permit for new sources if "the source for which the permit is sought will emit a hazardous air pollutant or any air contaminant in excess of a federal standard of performance, or a regulation of the board."
 ABQ Ord.§ 9-5-1-7 (C) (2) (a) (emphasis added).
 As discussed, the Air Board has also recently ruled under In re Air Quality Permit No. 2037-M1 that "[t]he Board's authorization to prevent or abate air pollution permits the Board to consider quality of life concerns that are directly or indirectly related to air quality."
-Exhibt 2.
-The Board's decision under In re Air Quality Permit No. 2037-M1 expressly refers to NMSA 1978 § 74-2-2.b (defining air pollution in terms of injury to human health or animal or plant life or interfernce with public welfare or reasonably use of property") and NMSA 1978 § 74-2-5.E (requiring consideration of injury to health, welfare, visibilty and property, and the public interest, including the social and economic value of the sources and subjects of air contaminants, when making regulations) to support its final decision.
+Exhibt 1.
+The Board's decision under In re Air Quality Permit No. 2037-M1 expressly refers to NMSA 1978 § 74-2-2.b (defining air pollution in terms of injury to human health or animal or plant life or interference with public welfare or reasonably use of property") and NMSA 1978 § 74-2-5.E (requiring consideration of injury to health, welfare, visibilty and property, and the public interest, including the social and economic value of the sources and subjects of air contaminants, when making regulations) to support its final decision.
 Id.
-The Board further held that even if the Division acted in compliance with all applicable regulatory provisions, including but not limited to, Part 41 of 20.11 NMAC, the "isolation" of the underlying decision process resulted in a failure to "consider all related factors, and thereby failed to achieve the purposes of the Act of protecting public health and welfare."
-Id. (emphasis added).